 Electric floor-heating systems are at least 25 percent more efficient than forced-air systems.
 That’s because they do not provide an escape route for the heat they produce.
 Therefore, virtually all of the heat that’s produced is retained.
 In contrast, forced-air systems use ductwork that is susceptible to leakage.

-Electric floor-heating systems also are energy efficient because they only take 30-60 minutes to heat up, thus allowing homeowners to use a programmable thermostat or manually turn them on and off (or up and down) as needed.
-Hydronic floor-heating systems take much longer to heat up, requiring homeowners to leave the system on continuously, thus using more energy.
+Electric floor-heating systems also are energy efficient because they only take 30-60 minutes to heat up, thus allowing homeowners to use a programmable thermostat, WiFi thermostat, or to manually turn them on and off (or up and down) as needed in rooms that are in use.
+This allows you the ability to "customize your comfort" on a room-to-room basis.
+Hydronic floor-heating systems aren't typically able to do that and they take much longer to heat up, requiring homeowners to leave the system on continuously, thus using more energy.
 However, they are still efficient in terms of retaining heat.

 6. Easy to install

 Electric floor-heating systems are so easy to install that a handy DIYer can even do it.
+Which electric in floor radiant system do you recommend?
+It depends on a large number of variables including project budget and installation capabilities but the good news is that floor heating systems can be used under almost any flooring type.
 They’re available in rolls that already have the heating cable attached to mesh in a serpentine pattern.
 Therefore, all the installer has to do is roll them out and cut and turn them where necessary to fill up the room.
 They’re also available in loose cable with an installation membrane that features square-shaped “studs” to hold the cable in place.
-This option also offers crack prevention benefits for tile flooring.
+This option also offers crack prevention benefits for a heated tile floor.
 In contrast, hydronic systems are not as easy to install.
 They require a professional for installation.